Hispanic Heritage Foundation, Code as a Second Language

 Dawn Guest-Johnson is the Computer Science Coordinator for the Los Angeles Unified School District.
 She is a Mathematics, Computer Science, Fine Arts, and CTE Media Arts educator with over 19 years of experience teaching in the Los Angeles, Chicago, and Indianapolis public school districts and in the online environment with University of Phoenix.
 She received a BS in Mathematics Secondary Education from Chicago State University and a MSEd from Walden University in Education Technology.
 Outside of the classroom, she served as a mathematics coach, intervention coordinator, New Teacher Support Provider (BTSA), and Reed Mentor Teacher.
 She is a trained Interactive Mathematics Program teacher and believes in a constructivist student centered learning environment where students are actively engaged in inquiry and understanding.

-Deborah is the interim executive director of the Computer Science Teachers Association (CSTA).
-She was previously co-chair of the 2017 CSTA Revision Task Force and served as the chair of the CSTA board of directors from 2013 to 2015.
+Deborah was co-chair of the 2017 CSTA Revision Task Force and served as the chair of the CSTA board of directors from 2013 to 2015.
+She is currently working on the Standards Refresh for CS Educators Writing Team as well as the AI for K-12 Initiative.
 Deborah is a former teacher and business, finance, and information technology education consultant for the North Carolina Department of Public Instruction.
 She is committed to empowering educators to develop computer science curriculum to prepare students to be leaders in the 21st Century.

 Diane Levitt is the Sr. Director of K-12 Education for Cornell Tech.
 She drives engagement with the NYC computing education community, including the Dept. of Education's CS4All initiative, and works with individual schools to catalyze K-12 computer science.
 She is responsible for Cornell Tech's annual conference, To Code and Beyond, convening educators, nonprofit and industry leaders, policymakers and funders to examine best practices and innovative solutions in K-12 computing education.
 Before joining Cornell Tech, Diane was the Director of Corporate Social Responsibility for Belkin, and philanthropic advisor to Belkin's founder and CEO.
 Diane received a master’s degree in early childhood education from Bank Street College, and a bachelor of science in women’s studies and anthropology from Barnard College, Columbia University.